Breached-07/Evanense/README.md

 ⚠️ This is not recommended for production or shared systems.
 In future versions, we may support hashed passwords or cookie authentication.

+## ⚠️ Limitations

+❌ No Raw Packet Support – Tools that use raw sockets (like ping, certain nmap scan types, or ARP-based tools) won't be routed through Tor.
+Tor only supports TCP traffic, so UDP, ICMP, and ARP are excluded.

+📶 Not All Commands Are Covered – Only commands listed in the NETWORK_CMDS array are auto-routed via torsocks/proxychains.
+Others will run normally unless manually configured.